-From March 2011 to September 2014, Elizabeth Lyons served on detail from NSF to the Department of State, serving as a Senior Advisor in the Bureau of Oceans and International Environmental and Scientific Affairs and in the Office of the Science and Technology Adviser to the Secretary of State.
+From March 2011 to September 2014, she served on detail from NSF to the Department of State, serving as a Senior Advisor in the Bureau of Oceans and International Environmental and Scientific Affairs and in the Office of the Science and Technology Adviser to the Secretary of State.

-Lyons' international experience includes a summer of research in Costa Rica during her doctoral studies, and the 1998-1999 year spent in Kenya where she organized a regional meeting on invasive species and conducted biological field research on the interaction of ants, acacia trees, and elephants on the African savanna.
+Lyons' international experience includes a 2-month Embassy Science Fellowship in Jakarta, Indonesia in 2012, a summer of research in Costa Rica during her doctoral studies, and the 1998-1999 year spent in Kenya where she organized a regional meeting on invasive species and conducted biological field research on the interaction of ants, acacia trees, and elephants on the African savanna.

 Lyons received an A.B. in Sociology from Harvard University, an M.F.S. from Yale University's School of Forestry and Environmental Studies, and a Ph.
 D. in Botany and Genetics from Duke University.
 Following completion of her Ph.D., Lyons held faculty positions at Northwestern University and Amherst College.